-All commercial, non-news photography or videotaping must be approved in advance by the Office of News & Communications' director or the director of the Medical Center News Office (for medical center activities).
+All commercial, non-news photography or videotaping must be approved in advance by the Office of News & Communications' or the Medical Center News Office (for medical center activities).

 Here are the guidelines and policies for commercial filming at Duke:

 Commercial use of Duke facilities